The key to philodendron brandtianum care is to not over water it, we run down all you need to know about care and propagation…

 Philodendron Brandtianum Growth Rate

 Its a fast growing plant, it puts out vines with fairly small and so it can grow quickly.

 Philodendron Brandtianum Vs Scindapsus

 The brandtianum is sometimes mistaken for a scindapsus, as they are both silvery.
+Especially the scindapsus silver exotica (pictured below on the right as it is the most similar to the brandtianum).
 The main difference is the leaf shape – they are both heart-shaped but the philodendron brandtianum is a more symmetrical drop shape, but the and scindapsus’s point at the end of the drop curls off to one side.

 They both look similar when young, but as they get older the sodiroi will get much bigger leaves.
+The sodiroi have lighter green leaf color too, the brandtianum are silver on dark green.
 For more on these two plants see our guide to the sodiroi.

 Philodendron Brandtianum Vs Mamei

 Although similar they can be told apart as the mamei has much bigger leaves when mature, and the brandtianum has a much more defined point at the end of its leaves.

 Any plant with ‘aff’ after it means it is not pure strain, but probably a close cultivar.
 ‘Aff’ mean ‘has affinity with’, so plants sold as ‘Brandtianum Aff’ are close cultivars to the brandi, one ‘aff’ could have different characteristic to another if bred from a different plant.